AkashuKarmakar/Weather-Forecasting/README.md

 	*Model Details*

 Random Forest Regressor: An ensemble learning method that operates by constructing a multitude of decision trees at training time and outputting the mean prediction of the individual trees.
 Hyperparameters are tuned using RandomizedSearchCV.
 Long Short-Term Memory (LSTM): A type of recurrent neural network (RNN) well-suited for sequence prediction problems due to its ability to learn long-term dependencies.
+The models are uploaded at 'https://huggingface.co/AkashuKarmakar/Random_forest_weather_forecast/tree/main'

 	*Evaluation Metrics*